kubedl-io/website/content/docs/recipes/dashboard/index.md

 ---
-title: "Web Console"
+title: "Dashboard"
-description: "A Web Console for KubeDL"
+description: "A Dashboard for KubeDL"
-lead: "KubeDL provides a web console for viewing and submitting jobs."
+lead: "KubeDL provides a dashboard for viewing and submitting jobs."
 date: 2021-04-07T15:35:16-07:00
 lastmod: 2021-04-07T15:35:16-07:00
 draft: false